pyh1998/MiloMusic/Report.md

 *Here is an example:*

 1. *Bug 1:*

-- *A space bar (' ') in the sign in email will crash the application.*
-- ...
+- *User avatar does not show in the activity_main.*

 2. *Bug 2:*
 3. ...